-Quit Smoking Magic book download in PDF (.pdf) format.
-Feel free to get access to Mike Avery’s guide if you really want to quit smoking.
 Approximately half of the previous smokers quit smoking once and forever.
 The same amount – gradually reduced the number of cigarettes smoked until complete smoking cessation.
-Of course, it is better to quit immediately and completely, but elderly people with long experience of smoking should better withdraw step by step in order to prevent the quitting syndrome.
+Of course, it is better to quit immediately and completely, but elderly people with long experience of smoking should better withdraw step by step in order to prevent quitting syndrome.
 The most difficult period, according to those who quit smoking, are the first two days after quitting.
 This is kind of a milestone, breaking through which will significantly increase your chance to quit smoking.

 First of all, you need to clearly justify the reason that prompted you to quit smoking.
 The preservation and strengthening of our health, increasing work productivity, the desire to avoid a chronic illness, a doctor’s or a loved one advice, the desire to prevent your children from getting the harmful effects of tobacco smoke and harmful example – any of the important reasons for you personally should be taken into account.

-If you decide to stop smoking gradually, try to develop yourself few intermediate goals on the way to the final abandonment of smoking (e.g., smoking every day 2 cigarettes less, stop smoking after 2 weeks, by decreasing the number of cigarettes smoked by 1/3 every 5 days etc. ) – this will help you distribute your strengths efficiently.
-By the way, the book “Quit Smoking Magic” describes the method which helped my guy friend quit smoking in just a few weeks.
+If you decide to stop smoking gradually, try to develop yourself few intermediate goals on the way to the final abandonment of smoking (e.g., smoking every day 2 cigarettes less, stop smoking after 2 weeks, by decreasing the number of cigarettes smoked by 1/3 every 5 days, etc. ) – this will help you distribute your strengths efficiently.
+By the way, the guide by Mike Avery describes the method which helped my guy friend quit smoking in just a few weeks.
 He does not smoke already for 6 months.
-Be sure to download it!
+Be sure to download it now!

 Try to make smoking for yourself as much inconvenient as possible: